dblalock/bolt/experiments/README.md

 ## Reproduce Timing / Throughput results

 The timing scripts available include:
- - `time_bolt.sh`: This computes Bolt's time/throughput when encoding data vectors and queries, scanning through a dataset given an already-encoded query, and answering queries (encode query + scan).
+ - `time_bolt.sh`: Computes Bolt's time/throughput when encoding data vectors and queries, scanning through a dataset given an already-encoded query, and answering queries (encode query + scan).
  - `time_pq_opq.sh`: This is the same as `time_bolt.sh`, but the results are for Product Quantization (PQ) and Optimized Product Quantization (OPQ).
 There is no OPQ scan because the algorithm is identical to PQ once the dataset and query are both encoded.
- - `time_popcount.sh`: This computes the time/throughput for Hamming distance computation using the `popcount` instruction.
+ - `time_popcount.sh`: Computes the time/throughput for Hamming distance computation using the `popcount` instruction.
-- `time_matmul.sh`: This computes the time/throughput for matrix multiplies using both square and tall matrices.
+ - `time_matmul_square.sh`: Computes the time/throughput for matrix multiplies using square matrices.
+ - `time_matmul_tall.sh`: Computes the time/throughput for matrix multiplies using tall, skinny matrices.

 To reproduce the timing experiments using these scripts: